IdrissKad/temperature_check/README.md

-# Temperature check
+# Temperature Monitoring
-The goal of this repo is to create an automated tool to monitor temperatures in three differents cities, New York, Paris and London.
-It contains 2 pythons file.

-### Imports and packages

-The main packages needed are requests, csv, datetime and pandas.

-### Data Importation

-The data is imported through the API : https://api.openweathermap.org/data/2.5/forecast.
-From the API import the current temperatures and the forecasted temperature in the next 3 hours, using update_temperature.py.
-This work could be automated.
+This repository contains two Python scripts designed to update and monitor temperature data for various cities.
+Below are descriptions and instructions for each script.

+## Scripts

-### Storing data
+### 1. update_temperature.py

-The data is stored in an updated csv file, containing the time, the cities, the forecasted temperature and the current temperature.
+Purpose: This script fetches the current temperature for specified cities and stores the data in a local CSV file.

+Features:

+- Fetches temperature data using the OpenWeatherMap API : https://api.openweathermap.org/data/2.5/forecast.
+- Stores temperatures along with timestamps in a CSV file.

-### Monitoring
+### 2. monitor_temperature.py

-Check to see if the forecasted temperature is superior to the temperature it was at the same time.
-Receiving an alert by email.
-Using monitor_temperature.py, the code must be ran to receive the emails after the update_temperature.py.
+Purpose: This script monitors the temperature data stored by update_temperature.py and checks for deviations between the forecasted temperatures (for the next three hours) and actual temperatures.
+If the deviation exceeds a specified threshold (1°C), it sends an email notification.

+Features:

+- Compares forecasted and actual temperatures from a CSV file.
+- Sends email alerts if temperature deviations exceed a predefined threshold.

+## Requirements

+To run these scripts, you will need:

+- Python 3.6 or higher.
+- requests library for making API calls.
+- smtplib and email.message for sending emails.

 ### Automation

 Use a cron job to automate the code every hour.
-Or run the code update_temperature.py every hour.
+Or run the codes update_temperature.py and monitor_temperature.py every hour.